Henry Kaufman: Career

 Kaufman worked in commercial banking and served as an economist at the Federal Reserve Bank of New York.
 After the Federal Reserve, he spent 26 years with Salomon Brothers, where he was managing director, member of the executive committee, and in charge of the firm's four research departments.
 He was also a vice chairman of the parent company, Salomon Inc. He also served as a director of Lehman Brothers Holdings Inc. and as chairman of the Lehman board's finance and risk committee.

 Nickname

 In the 1970s, Kaufman earned the sobriquet "Dr. Doom" when he was the chief economist at Salomon Brothers due to his frequent criticisms of government policies.
 On the morning of August 17, 1982, he accurately predicted the market had bottomed out which led to a huge rally that day in both stocks and bonds that was to be the beginning of the longest bull market in history.

-Published works
+Published books

 In 1987, Kaufman was awarded the first George S. Eccles Prize for excellence in economic writing from the Columbia Business School for his book, Interest Rates, the Markets, and the New Financial World.
-In June 2000, he published On Money and Markets, A Wall Street Memoir.
-Another book was published in August 2009, The Road to Financial Reformation.
-Tectonic Shifts in Financial Markets: People, Policies, and Institutions was published in 2017.
+In June 2000, On Money and Markets, A Wall Street Memoir was published.
+In August 2009, The Road to Financial Reformation was published.
+In 2017, Tectonic Shifts in Financial Markets: People, Policies, and Institutions was published.